About

 Mahin Mirza, MPH

 Mahin Mirza oversees the entire portfolio of KIDNEY-related quality improvement activities.
-She is also responsible for monitoring the quality of the data in the MUSIC registry and assisting with local implementation of quality improvement activities.
+She is also responsible for MUSIC CARES.
+Mahin also oversees the new BPH Program.
+She also monitors the quality of the data in the MUSIC registry and assists with local implementation of quality improvement activities.

 Elaina Shoemaker